Procedure: Other leave

-- Approval for LWOP up to twelve months, other than that associated with Parental, Grandparent and Adoption Leave provisions, will be at the delegate's discretion and subject to his or her consideration of the circumstances on which the request is based and the work area's operational requirements.
+- Approval for LWOP up to twelve months, other than that associated with Parental, Adoption Leave provisions, will be at the delegate's discretion and subject to consideration of the circumstances on which the request is based and the work area's operational requirements.
 The delegate should specify whether or not any extension to the LWOP will be granted.

-- The staff member will be expected to return to their substantive position and resume full normal duties at the conclusion of their period of LWOP at which time they will be reinstated on the payroll system.
+- The staff member will be expected to return to their substantive position and resume full normal duties at the conclusion of their period of LWOP..
 If this will not be possible, the delegate must specify the alternate arrangements in the documentation authorising the LWOP.

-- Where leave without pay is granted simply to enable a staff member who is leaving the University to maintain his or her membership in a superannuation scheme for an agreed period, this must be specified in the documentation authorising the LWOP.
+- Where leave without pay is granted simply to enable a staff member who is leaving the University to maintain their membership in a superannuation scheme for an agreed period, this must be specified in the documentation authorising the LWOP.